-Student Services encourages and supports students to make the most of their studies and student life.
-At Student Services, you can get several student support services and guidance, before you start studying, during your studies and sometimes after graduating as well.
-In case we are not able to help you, we will always refer you to a faculty or department which can.
+At Student Services, you can get several student support services and guidance, before you start studying, during your studies and after graduating as well.
+Currently we have adjusted services.

 The first point of contact for general questions about studying at the UvA is the Central Student Service Desk.
 Contact us if you have questions about your choice of study programme, enrolment, student grants and loans, living accommodations, studying abroad and much more.